No-one cares when or where your company started.

 If you’re writing a website about page, compiling a brochure or a business proposal, don’t fall into the trap of adding a lengthy company history.

-It is best to avoid histories altogether.
-If you must have one, keep it short and either link to the information on another web page or place it at the bottom of the printed page.
+It is best to avoid company histories altogether.
+If you must have one, keep it short.
+Then either link to the information on another web page or place it at the bottom of the printed page.

 Whatever you do, don’t start anything written for customers with a history lecture.